RicardoRodriguesCoelho/master-thesis-modular-control-system/hardware/pcb-power/driver-boards/adum4135/README.md

-# Driver Board – ADuM4135
+# ADuM4135 Gate Driver Board

+This folder contains the gate driver board implementation based on the **ADuM4135** isolated driver.

+## Purpose

-Alternative isolated driver board developed for the power stage.
+- Alternative driver solution with equivalent functionality to the ADuM3223 version
+- Developed due to component availability constraints
+- Fully compatible with the same power main board

 ## Notes

-An alternative was implemented and validated when the ADuM4135 became unavailable.
+Both driver implementations follow the same system-level architecture and control principles.